kissg1988/seafile-openwrt/README.md

 NOTE: Packages in this repository are for Barrier Breaker only.
 Package definitions to be used with the development branch are now merged to Openwrt's official <a href="https://github.com/openwrt/packages">packages repository</a>.

+<strong>WARNING:</strong> Packages here are not regularly updated.
+Sorry guys, I don't have the time to keep stuffs  here updated along with the version merged to the development branch.
+If you want to use the latest version of Seafile, please consider installing a <a href="https://downloads.openwrt.org/snapshots/trunk/">snapshot image</a> of Openwrt on your device.
+That way, you can have Seafile up and running as simple as running the command "opkg update && opkg install seafile-server" from a root shell.

 Why was it created?
 -------------------